Book III — The Current

 Erosion

-Recovery is slow and limited: spend 2 XP (1 Erosion), Vice (1), Anchoring with your Anchor Memory (2), Erosion Sink item (1/session, shatters after 3 total), Circle Sanctuary (3, rare access).
-The Erosion keyword and erosion-sources reference table cover the full mechanic.
+Recovery is slow and limited: spend 2 XP (1 Erosion), indulge a Vice (1), Anchor with your Anchor Memory (2), use an Erosion Sink item (1/session, shatters after 3 total), or reach a Circle Sanctuary (3, rare).
+When Erosion fills, you Break: burn one Memory, reset Erosion to 0, live with one fewer Pillar.

 Memory Burn

 The ultimate cost.
-Triggered by Rank 5 Miracles (always), Backlash: The Breach (three 1s on Bleed/Cursed Dice), Erosion full (The Break), or Mindweaver R5 Memory Hole (involuntary).
-Choose a Memory.
-Strike it from the sheet.
+Triggered by Rank 5 Miracles (always), Backlash’s Breach (three 1s on Bleed/Cursed Dice), a full Erosion track (the Break), or the Mindweaver’s Rank 5 Memory Hole (involuntary).
+Choose a Memory, strike it from the sheet.
 The character forgets immediately and completely.
+The Memory Burn keyword covers the aftermath.

 Resonance

 “The Current remembers.
 Cast the same spell enough times, and it starts to flow like water down a familiar channel.
 That’s Resonance.
-The power knows the shape of your mind — and your mind knows the shape of the power.”
+The power knows the shape of your mind — and your mind knows the shape of the power.” — Elder Rhun, Circle of Ash

 A Worked Channeling Example